Living & studying in Amsterdam

 Accommodation in Amsterdam

-In Amsterdam and the surrounding areas, you can find a room via housing corporations, special institutions or private individuals.
+In Amsterdam and the surrounding areas, you can find a room via housing associations, special institutions or private individuals.
 While searching for a place to live consider the following:

 Housing outside Amsterdam